• Skip to primary navigation

 Why you will love this recipe:

 • It tastes amazing!
-It is light and fluffy with hints of pumpkin pie flavour and a taste that is similar to pumpkin cheesecake.
+This easy pumpkin mousse is light and fluffy with hints of pumpkin pie flavour and a taste that is similar to pumpkin cheesecake.

 • This pumpkin pie mousse can be used in so many ways - eaten right off the spoon, made into parfaits, as icing for cakes and cupcakes, for pie, or for spreading on toast, pancakes, waffles or crepes.

-• This no bake dessert is gluten free (gf) and can easily be made dairy free and vegan.
+• This no bake dessert is gluten-free and can easily be made dairy free and vegan.
+It's also lower in sugar compared to most other mousse recipes.

-• This simple fall dessert is easy enough to make anytime but also perfect enough to serve to guests at special occasions like Thanksgiving.
+• This fall dessert is easy enough to make anytime but also delicious enough to serve to guests at special occasions like Thanksgiving.

-If you love mousse recipes you will also love my avocado chocolate mousse (but don't worry, it doesn't actually taste like avocados!).
+If you love mousse recipes you will also love my avocado chocolate mousse (but don't worry, it doesn't actually taste like avocados!) and peanut butter mousse.

 Pumpkin puree, cream cheese, cane sugar and pumpkin pie spice all separated into small bowls.

-• Pumpkin puree - This is what gives this mousse that delicious pumpkin flavour.
+• Pumpkin puree - to give the mousse that delicious pumpkin flavour.
 Be sure to use pumpkin puree and not pumpkin pie filling as pumpkin pie filling has sugar in it and will make this mousse way too sweet.
 You can either make your own pumpkin puree or buy canned pumpkin puree.

-• Cream cheese - Plain cream cheese is used to help make this mousse perfectly thick and fluffy.
-If you are dairy free or vegan be sure to use a dairy free plain cream cheese to make this recipe.
+• Cream cheese - plain cream cheese is used to help make this pumpkin mousse thick and creamy.

-• Cane sugar - cane sugar is the granulated sweetener that is used to sweeten this dessert.
-Note that I tried making this mousse with coconut sugar instead to make it refined sugar free and it did not taste good so I do not recommend trying to replace this sweetener with anything else.
+• Cane sugar - is the granulated sweetener that is used to sweeten this dessert.
+Note that I tried making this mousse with coconut sugar to make it refined sugar free and it did not taste very good so I do not recommend trying to replace this sweetener with anything else.

 Variations and add ins: